MithunaKN/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 # Data retrieval:
 Using the "mysql-connector-python" library to connect to the MySQL database and fetch the data into a Pandas dataframe.
 Using the data in the dataframe, the dashboard is updated dynamically.
 # Libraries Used
-pandas, json, os, plotly.express, streamlit
+repo for cloning, pandas, json, os, mysql.connector, plotly.express, streamlit